 Balanced and down to earth, Amira believes that everyone has the innate power to change their life by changing the way they think about and connect to things.
 The foundation of that change begins with the key to life – breath.

 On and off the yoga mat, Amira will gently support you and help you empower yourself to face your life challenges with ease and grace.
 Amira believes that through expanding your awareness, you can change your perceptions and ultimately change your life.

 One of Amira’s greatest joys is to watch you take a deep breath and smile.

 Gillian Turner – is passionate about helping people recover from life impacts and grow into fuller lives.
-The awareness of the subtleties of the body and the bodies potential for healing, deeply informs her work.
+An awareness for the subtleties of the energy of the body and an appreciation for the innate wisdom held in the body’s potential for healing, deeply inform her work.

 Michelle Lee – Yoga introduces me to a more mindful path living my life since 2008, physically and mindfully.
 Yoga has amazed me phenomenally that my curiosity lead me into learning more about Yoga, from posing different postures, to aligning the body with a neutral spine, to conscious breathing, to restorative relaxation and to mindful meditation.